 Maurice Blackburn’s Class Actions record is second to none

-Maurice Blackburn is renowned for running the country’s biggest and toughest shareholder class actions, having conducted the first case of this kind in Australia and having secured the six highest class action settlements in Australian legal history.
+Maurice Blackburn is renowned for running the country’s biggest and toughest shareholder class actions, having conducted the first case of this kind in Australia and having secured nine of the ten largest class action settlements in Australian legal history.

 Maurice Blackburn is also the only firm to have secured shareholder class action settlements in excess of $100 million.
-We have conducted several shareholder class actions in line with our aims to provide greater access to justice and enforce Australia’s corporate governance standards.
+We have successfully conducted many shareholder class actions in line with our aims to provide greater access to justice and enforce Australia’s corporate governance standards.